 Please follow these steps to complete your application in LOCUS:

-1. How do I know if my application was received?
+1. How do I know if my graduation application was received?

-2. When should I expect to receive my graduation audit?
+2. When should I expect to receive my graduation degree audit?

-It is our goal to complete your audit as soon as possible.
-Early application is strongly encouraged to ensure that you receive your graduation audit prior to enrolling in your final semester’s classes.
+It is our goal to complete your graduation degree audit as soon as possible.
+Early application is strongly encouraged to ensure that you receive your graduation degree audit prior to enrolling in your final semester’s classes.

 3. Is there a graduation application fee?

 Yes.
-For undergraduates, graduation fees will be billed to your student account after reaching 90 credit hours.
-Please visit the Office of the Bursar (linked below) for more information.
+For undergraduate students, graduation fees will be billed to your student account after earning 90 credit hours.
+Please visit the Office of the Bursar for more information.

 4. What if my major or minor is not correctly identified in LOCUS?

-Please complete major/minor declaration cards available from the Hub or the College of Arts and Sciences Dean’s Office.
+Please complete a CAS major/minor declaration form available from the Hub or at the College of Arts and Sciences Dean’s Offices.

 5. What if my expected term of graduation changes?

-Please contact your assigned academic advisor to re-apply for a different academic term.
+Please contact your CAS academic advisor to re-apply for a different academic term.